wisecode-org/snoopy-system-setup/README.md

 # Snoopy Server System Setup

 This repository contains the automated system configuration for the **Snoopy server**, designed for **lab and testing purposes**.

-It uses **Ansible** to provision the entire server stack: networking, monitoring, containerization, GNS3 lab environment, and more — all in a **consistent and reproducible** way.
+It uses **Ansible** to provision the entire server stack: networking, monitoring, containerization, GNS3 lab environment, and more, all in a **consistent and reproducible** way.

 ## Purpose